Credits

 Inspirations

-- Dan Hendrycks: His evolutionary model for a many-AGIs landscape provided the critical foundation for The Island Problem's driving force, based on competitive pressures and natural selection.
+• Dan Hendrycks: The Island Problem is inspired by many concepts developed in Natural Selection Favors AIs over Humans by Dan Hendrycks.
+His evolutionary model for a many-AGIs landscape provided the critical component of a strong driving force for TIP, based on competitive pressures and natural selection.
+Paper here and video lecture here.

-- Max Tegmark: His outreach has been a driving force.
+• Max Tegmark: The legend.
+His lectures and interviews have been a driving force.

-- Rob Miles: His YouTube video about maximizers helped make this concept obviously important.
-Also, he is just... an inspiration to all.
+• Rob Miles: His YouTube video about maximizers helped make maximizers obviously important.
+His work is also a strong inspiration for AI communication in general.

-- Eliezer Yudkowsky: Back GPT-4 was still new, his appearance on Bankless and Lex Fridman was the terrible flame that started me (Travis, the author) on this brain-melting journey to explain AI risk in a new way.
+• Eliezer Yudkowsky: Back when GPT-4 was still new, his appearance on Bankless and Lex Fridman was the terrible flame that started me (Travis, the author) on this brain-melting journey to explain AI risk in a new way.
 Before this, I was blissfully unaware of MIRI and LessWrong.

-- Liron Shapira: Pushing the community to develop something called intellidynamics — like thermodynamics but for intelligence — helped inspire the option maximizer principle in TIP.
+• Liron Shapira: His calls for the community to develop something called intellidynamics — like thermodynamics but for intelligence — helped inspire concepts of the option maximizer principle and divergent optimization in TIP.

-- Gill Verdon: His philosophy of free energy maximization inspired the opposing idea of the concentration gradient in the Island Problem.
-Likewise his idea of free competition between multiple agents inspired the idea of catastrophic optimization through competition.
+• Gill Verdon: The "energy maximization" piece of the e/acc philosophy helped inspire the opposing idea of the option maximizer in the Island Problem — where general intelligences maximize options instead of energy, and this option maximization leads to a catastrophic outcome for humans.
+Likewise his idea of free competition between multiple agents inspired the idea of divergent optimization through competition.

 Similar Ideas

-These people, works, and ideas were not direct inspirations, but are related, if you are looking for ideas similar to the Island Problem.
+These works were not direct inspirations, but are related, if you are looking for ideas similar to the Island Problem.
 Know any other good ones?
 Email us.

 But... who is behind this?